stevenhuang010/Interactive-Sudoku-Solver/README.md

 # Interactive-Sudoku-Solver
 This is a graphical user interface where users can play Sudoku.
 Additionally, users have to ability to make the program automatically solve the board using a Sudoku solving backtracking algorithm; this algorithm is shown step-by-step so that users can understand and picture how it works.
+The front-end was built using the Pygame module, while the back-end was built using Python.

 ## Basic Controls on the User Interface